davenquinn/xenoliths/paper/text/chapters/06-modeling.md

 scenario likewise predicts a modern geotherm that matches the entrainment constraints on the Crystal Knob xenoliths.
-Without consideration of potential bias towards colder measurements in the modeled geotherms, this appears to be the best model.
-When accounting for possible external effects [@sec:model_bias], it may predict a hotter geotherm than derived from the thermobarometric constraints.
+Without consideration of potential bias towards colder measurements in the modeled geotherms, this appears to match our xenolith data.
+When accounting for possible external effects [@sec:heat-flow and @sec:model_supplement], it suggests a hotter geotherm than that derived from the thermobarometric constraints.

 ### Late-Cretaceous mantle nappe underplating